-At Life and Loom we strive to integrate education, care, hand-craft, meaningful work and therapy to create a holistic response to the needs of the individual.
+Central to Life and Loom is the provision of occupational day placements for individuals who have support needs.
+Our approach integrates education, care, hand-craft, meaningful work activity, and therapy to create a holistic response to the needs of the individual.

 We use hand craft to enable growth in three areas; Personal Growth, Becoming Skilled and Community Relationships.
 Examples in each of these three areas may include;